Experiencing an overdose can be dangerous and traumatic, but it also presents an opportunity for recovery and change.

 More people are dying from overdose than guns or car crashes.
-It’s hard to think about, if you’re using.
-Maybe survival isn’t at the top of the list right now – getting high is.
-But if you’re breathing, there’s a part of you that wants to stay alive, no matter how bad your addiction is.
-A near death experience can bring out that will to live.
+It can be hard to recognize that danger when you’re using.
+Maybe survival isn’t at the top of your priority list right now—addiction has a way of pushing everything below getting and using drugs.
+But if you’re breathing, there’s some part of you that wants to stay alive, no matter how bad your addiction is.
+A near-death experience like an overdose can strengthen that will to live.

-When you're in it, addiction is an impossible world to imagine a way out of.
-It's your way of life.
-It’s the air you breath.
+Addiction becomes your way of life.
+It’s the very air you breathe.
 But you can recover.
-And as long as you survive it, you can especially recover after overdose.
-It can be a wake-up call to just how serious your addiction is.
-For some, it can be the big reveal in which friends and family finally realize you are very sick.
-It might be your own big reveal, in which you realize how sick you are.
-Maybe you wake up in the hospital, whereas before you’ve been able to sleep things off.
-Maybe you realize that there are people here that might lose you.
+And as long as you survive the experience, you can recover after overdose.
+It can be a wake-up call to just how serious your addiction has become.
+For some, overdose can be the big reveal in which friends and family finally realize that you are very sick.
+It might be your own big reveal to yourself, in which you come to understand how sick you are.
+Maybe this time you wake up in the hospital, whereas before you’ve been able to sleep things off.
+Maybe you have a moment of clarity that there are people here that might lose you.

-We talked about naloxone (also called Narcan) yesterday, if you missed it.
-Narcan is the opiate antidote used during overdose.
-Today, let’s talk about what happens after Narcan or naloxone is used, or you’ve received other treatment for an overdose.
+We’ve shared before about naloxone (brand name Narcan).
+Narcan is the opioid antidote administered during an overdose to block and reverse the effects of opioids in the brain.
+Naloxone saves lives.
+But let’s talk about what happens after Narcan or naloxone is used, or after you’ve received other treatment for an overdose.
 It can feel like a time of crisis.
 And it is.
-But opiate addiction itself is a sort of crisis all the time, a mad hamster wheel of scoring, avoiding withdrawal, and trying to stay awake.
-Overdose shines a bright spotlight on addiction as unsustainable behavior.
+But opioid use disorder itself is a series of crises all the time—a mad hamster wheel of scoring, avoiding withdrawal, and trying to stay awake.
+Overdose shines a bright spotlight on how unsustainable addiction (and the behavior that goes along with it) really is.
 Something’s gotta give.
-And it's got to be you, your life, or your addiction.
-This moment of crisis, this new lease on life, can be an opportunity to change.
-You can seize the tragedy as opportunity, embrace your fear, and transform it into motivation in your mind.
+And the thing that gives will be you, your life, or your addiction.
+This moment of crisis, this new lease on life, can be a chance to embrace your fear and transform it into the motivation to change.

-I got sober eight years ago, and the drugs were different then, but I still managed to overdose.
-My poor then-boyfriend once climbed up to my second story apartment, and in through my window, to see if I was okay when I wasn’t responding.
-Perhaps the most disorienting times for me were being released from the hospital or left by the ambulance or firefighters who had determined I was okay, with sore and sticky arms from IV’s and little direction on what to do next.
-I’d be left with nothing but a bruised sternum from where I was vigorously rubbed in the chest by whatever emergency personnel was trying to wake me up, and concerned parents in another state who weren’t sure if yet another crisis was worth driving out over, when there had been so many before.
-Medically, I was still there.
-My heart was pumping and I was breathing even if my nose was dry and sore from tubes.
+Perhaps the most disorienting times for me were when I was released from the hospital or left behind after the ambulance or firefighters had determined I was okay.
+I would sit there lost, with my arms sore and sticky from IVs and little direction on what to do next.
+I’d be left with a bruised sternum from where I emergency personnel had tried to revive me.
+My concerned parents, who lived in another state, would try to find out if this latest crisis was worth making the trip, when this had happened so many before.
+Medically, and physically, I was present and alive.
+My heart was pumping and I was breathing, though my nose was dry and sore from oxygen tubes.
 My body stood on the ground just like it had before I overdosed.
 Mentally, though, I was lost.

 So what should you do after overdose?
 How can you hold onto the crisis, and seize it as a moment of transformation?